Updated: Aug 3

 The next logical question is why would we ever choose to experience difficult hardships?
 Well, the short answer is because life on Earth is a grand adventure with optimal environments conducive to learning a multitude of lessons such as self-love, patience, compassion, to be less uptight and more adventurous, or simply not to be a martyr or a victim, to name a few.
 Regardless of the role we chose to act out in this lifetime, being aware that we not only agreed to but also created our soul contract, brings with it an ascended awareness.
 That is, our lives are meaningful not despite of but because of our hardships.

 Finally, having the awareness of soul contracts also sheds light to the patterns in our lives that are meant to inform us.
-When life gets hard and stays that way because of decisions we continually make, those extended hardships or “unlucky breaks” are signs.
-We either are not learning the lessons we intended, not paying attention to the fail-safe signals or alarms we set up, or not following the paths we had hoped this time around.
-When we choose to reflect on our experiences and learn from them, life tends to go smoother and the fun times outnumber the hardships.
+This is because we have free will.
+Our soul contracts are designed to provide opportunities for growth versus a predetermined series of events that we are forced to experience.
+We may not always be able to control our circumstances, but we can learn to choose how we respond.
+When life gets hard and stays that way, those extended hardships or “unlucky breaks” are signs meant to wake us up.
+Perhaps we are not learning the lessons we intended, or we are not paying attention to the fail-safe signals or alarms we set up, or we are not following the paths we had hoped this time around.
+When we choose to reflect and learn from our experiences and "growing pains", life tends to go smoother and the the hardships eventually become evolutionary gifts.
+By no means is life always easy, but it's not meant to be.

 The best part about soul contracts are the infinite opportunities for do-overs!
 Just because you missed an opportunity doesn’t mean you won’t get another one.
 On the flip side, you don’t have to take every opportunity for which you are presented.
 There are no mistakes, only lessons.
 If we don’t fulfill all the parts of our soul contract or learn all the lessons we intended to our satisfaction, our soul may choose to bring it into our next life.
 Hence, when we “die” or transition back into the spiritual realm, we will carefully review our life to inform our next soul contract for our next incarnation.
 Regardless of how short or long our life is in Earth years, whether we completed all our tasks or not, every lifetime is valuable.
 Nothing is ever lost, for we are always moving higher in our ascension.